 else’s chained dog.
 Read tips on talking to a stranger about helping their chained dog.

 Once you get to know the owner, you may be able to improve the dog's life or

 - Put up a fence.
 Fences give dogs freedom and make it easier for

 owners to approach their dogs, since they won't be jumping at the end

 of a chain.
 Fences don’t have to cost much if you do some

 work yourself.
 You can attach mesh fencing to wooden

 or metal posts for the cheapest fence.
 Visit

-our Building Fences page for more information.
+our Building Fences page or